Nathan-Al/RapideNodeJS/README.md

 ```
 npm run start
 ```
-Once done open your browser and go to the address `localhost: 4444`
+Once done open your browser and go to the address `http://localhost:4444` or `http://localhost:4445`

 --------------